mel-ada/flat-ocelot/README.md

 #### Stretch Goals/Nice to Have's:
 - [ ] I can create mulitple lists of to do's.
 - [ ] I can rearrange to do list items.
+- [ ] make tutorials about what your learn.
 ---
 ## License